patrickbwarren/transam-triton/EMULATOR.md

 #### EPROM programmer emulation

-This feature was also added to Robin Stuart's emulator and has been tested to work with the 'Z' function command in the Level 7.2 Monitor.
+This feature was also added to Robin Stuart's emulator and has been tested to work with the 'Z' command in the Level 7.2 monitor.
 The target binary file should be specified at the command line with `-z` option.
 The file is loaded if it exists, otherwise a blank EPROM is created with all bits set to 1.
 Note that in programming a 2708,